Category:

 Trial/Conviction and Imprisonment

 The trial began in January 2006 in Houston.
 The bankruptcy of Enron was the largest in U.S. history when it was filed in December 2001, and it cost 20,000 employees their jobs.
 Subsequently, many of them also lost their life savings.
 Investors also lost billions.
 Skilling and many of the company's executives had sold huge portions of their own Enron stock before the bankruptcy filing, making a substantial profit.
-On May 26, 2006, the jury found Skilling: guilty on one count of conspiracy, guilty on one count of insider trading, guilty on five counts of making false statements to auditors, guilty on twelve counts of securities fraud, not guilty on nine counts of insider trading.
+On May 26, 2006, the jury found Skilling guilty on one count of conspiracy, guilty on one count of insider trading, guilty on five counts of making false statements to auditors, guilty on twelve counts of securities fraud, and not guilty on nine counts of insider trading.
 He was sentenced to 24 years and four months in prison.

 Skilling reportedly spent $70 million defending himself in dozens of costly lawsuits and appeals.
 A large portion of that money, nearly $23 million, was simply used as a retainer for his team of defense lawyers.
-In May 2013, Skilling agreed to finally pay the $45 million in restitution he owed to victims.
+In May 2013, Jeff agreed to finally pay the $45 million in restitution he owed to victims.

 Personal Life